Cactus Lake, Saskatchewan

-Cactus Lake is a small Saskatchewan hamlet located about 8 km from the Alberta-Saskatchewan border in the Rural Municipality of Heart's Hill No. 352.
+Cactus Lake was a small Saskatchewan hamlet located about 8 km from the Alberta-Saskatchewan border in the Rural Municipality of Heart's Hill No. 352.
 Nearby communities include Macklin, Luseland and Major.
 The histories of the families of Cactus Lake and surrounding communities are detailed in Prairie Legacy: Grosswerder and Surrounding Districts, by the Grosswerder and Districts New Horizons Heritage Group, published in 1980.

 Notable people

 Notable people from Cactus Lake include: